 As well as gin and potatoes, you’ll also find that Jersey is a large producer of seafood, both all the way across the Channel Islands and further into the UK.
 You’ll find that jersey crabs, oysters and lobster are commonly consumed far off the island’s shores – you may well have tasted more of Jersey than you might imagine!

-Do you have any interesting or fun facts about Jersey that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Jersey?
+Share them in the comments below!